nsol-nmsu/FML-Network/README.md

 | R29  | eth0      | 10.0.52.2/24|
 | R30  | eth0      | 10.0.51.2/24|

-### Other PC Nodes

 ## Dataset URL

 ## License

-The FLNET2023 dataset consists of
+The FLNET2023 dataset consists of labeled network flowsincluding full packet payload in pcap format.
+It is publicly available for researchers to facilitate further advancements in the field of intrusion detection.